dromara/fast-request/docs/en/guide/features/navigateCurrentMethod.md

 Version required: <Badge text="2022.1.7" />

-After you generate the url of the method, sometimes you will switch to another place in the code, and then want to start debugging the API method, you can use this function to quickly locate the code
+After you generate the URL and parameters of the method, sometimes you will switch to another place in the code and then want to start debugging the API method.
+You can use this function to locate the `Controller` code quickly.

 ![navigate2CurrentMethod](/img/navigate2CurrentMethod.png)